The Information Protection Addendum Version 11 will go into effect on July 1, 2024. You can find the terms which apply prior to July 1, 2024 here

 (f)Controller-Processor SCCs” means the terms at https://business.safety.google/gdprcontrollerterms/sccs/eu-c2p-ipa.

 (g)Data Controller” means the legal entity or party to the Agreement that determines the purposes and means of Processing Personal Information.
-Data Controller also means “controller” as defined by Applicable Data Protection Laws, and “business” as defined by the CCPA.
+Data Controller also means “controller”, “business”, or “covered entity” as defined by Applicable Data Protection Laws.

 (h)Data Processor” means the legal entity or party to the Agreement that Processes Personal Information on behalf of a Data Controller.
 Data Processor also means “processor”, “contractor”, or “service provider” within the meaning of Applicable Data Protection Laws.